mariahelenanoren/Planti/README.md

 ### `npm install`

-Installs all the required dependencies.
+Installs all the required dependencies for both client and server.

 ### `npm start`